flyntwp/flynt-docs/content/guide/features/using-features.md

 That's it.
 Flynt will now initialize `Features\CustomPostTypes\functions.php` on the `after_setup_theme` hook.
 [This hook is called during each page load, after the theme is initialized.](https://codex.wordpress.org/Plugin_API/Action_Reference/after_setup_theme)

 It is also possible to pass parameters to features.
-Paramaters are passed as an array in the second argument of the `add_theme_support` function.
+Parameters are passed as an array in the second argument of the `add_theme_support` function.
 For example:

 ```php
 <?php